-A single Beam pipeline can run on multiple Beam runners, including the FlinkRunner, SparkRunner, NemoRunner, JetRunner, or DataflowRunner.
-The DirectRunner is a common runner for getting started, as it runs locally on your machine and requires no specific setup.
+A single Beam pipeline can run on multiple Beam runners.
+The DirectRunner is useful for getting started, because it runs on your machine and requires no specific setup.
 If you’re just trying out Beam and you’re not sure what to use, use the DirectRunner.

 The general process for running a pipeline goes like this: